 An event requiring registration

-In 2018, Dr. Fares Gouzi participated in the MUSE call for projects, which aims to support the pedagogical transformation of training programs.
-He was selected as a winner with his project entitled "Digital Laboratory for Preclinical Sciences."
+In 2018, Dr. Fares Gouzi submitted a proposal to the MUSE call for projects, which aims to support the educational transformation of training programs.
+His project, titled “Digital Laboratory for Preclinical Sciences,” was selected as a winner.

-Through these "Take Off" calls for projects, it supports the educational transformation strategy of the institutions and components of the MUSE consortium.
-In three years, I-SITE MUSE has mobilized €6 million to support educational innovations through this program.
-The "Preclinical Digital Science Laboratory" project is one of the projects selected for Take-Off #1.
-Find out more in this article!
+Through these “Take Off” calls for proposals, it supports the educational transformation strategy of the institutions and components of the MUSE consortium.
+Over the past three years, I-SITE MUSE has raised €6 million to support educational innovations through this program.
+The “Preclinical Digital Science Lab” project is one of the projects selected for Take-Off #1.
+Learn more about it in this article!

-Dr. Gouzi's project is in line with MUSE's intentions.
+Dr. Gouzi’s project is in line with MUSE’s objectives

-Dr. Gouzi participated in and was a winner of MUSE's Take Off 1, which aims to support educational transformation.
-To better understand Dr. Gouzi's project, we must first understand what preclinical sciences are.
+Dr. Gouzi participated in and won MUSE’s Take Off 1 program, which aims to support educational transformation.
+To better understand Dr. Gouzi’s project, one must first understand what preclinical sciences are.
 These preclinical disciplines form the foundation of thefirst cycle of health studies.
-There are seven of them: Anatomy, Histology, Embryology, Biophysics, Physiology, Cell Biology, Biochemistry... and they are studied during thesecond andthird years of health studies.
+There are seven of them: Anatomy, Histology, Embryology, Biophysics, Physiology, Cell Biology, Biochemistry… and they are studied during thesecond andthird years of health studies.

-Before Dr. Gouzi's project was implemented, preclinical disciplines were mainly studied through lectures.
-These lectures accounted for 77% of their courses in these disciplines.
+Before Dr. Gouzi’s project was implemented, preclinical subjects were primarily taught through lectures.
+These lectures accounted for 77% of the coursework in these subjects.

 Teachers at the heart of the project

-In order to carry out his project, Dr. Gouzi, who also teaches physiology, rallied his fellow doctors and teachers.
-Together, they created the Reflection Group for the Teaching of Preclinical Health Sciences (GRESP), bringing together a dozen volunteer teachers.
-This GREPS met twice a month for several hours over the course of a year to discuss the project.
+To carry out his project, Dr. Gouzi, who also teaches physiology, enlisted the help of his fellow doctors and faculty members.
+Together, they created the Reflection Group for the Teaching of Preclinical Health Sciences (GRESP), bringing together a dozen volunteer faculty members.
+This GRESP met twice a month for several hours over the course of a year to discuss the project together.

-As mentioned above, lectures played a significant role in health studies education.
-The GRESP project aims to reorganize teaching and incorporate more practical work and tutorials.
-To implement the project, teachers chose the teaching unit entitled "Respiratory Systems," which is studied in the second year of health studies.
-The ultimate goal is to achieve a teaching approach that combines active learning and multidisciplinarity.
+As mentioned earlier, lectures played a significant role in health studies education.
+The GRESP project aims to reorganize the curriculum and incorporate more practical work and tutorials.
+To implement the project, the instructors selected the course unit titled “Respiratory Systems,” which is taught in the second year of the health studies program.
+The ultimate goal is to create a curriculum that combines active learning with a multidisciplinary approach.

 But then, what is it? :